PRISM: Murdock Funded Summer Research Grants

 Your proposal must specify the award level sought.
 You may submit a single proposal for funding levels (1) and (2) if you wish (only one would be awarded), but you would need to submit separate budgets for each funding level.
 Additionally, you may request that your proposal be automatically considered for an Internally Funded PRISM grant if your Murdock proposal is unsuccessful.
 In that event, you would be contacted and asked to provide a revised proposal based on the level of funding allowed for those grants.

 Student Stipend: $3,500 for a minimum of 10 full-time weeks of work.
 Students are responsible for housing and may live on campus for a fee.

 Faculty Stipend: $6,000 for minimum of 8 full-time weeks of work (students must to be able to work safely and independently if the faculty member is absent).
 Partial summer awards are not allowed.

-End-of-Summer Report: Any student awarded a grant must submit a technical report of their summer research project by Aug.
-15, 2013.
-This report must be written in a style that is consistent with typical submission requirements to a journal in their research area.
+End-of-Summer Report: Any student awarded a grant must submit a report of their summer research project by Aug.
+15, 2014.
+A report template can be obtained on the reporting section of this website.

 External Dissemination: Peer-reviewed publication is expected.
 Any external dissemination of research results should acknowledge the Pacific Research Institute for Science and Mathematics and M.J.
 Murdock Charitable Trust for funding.